Aviatrix Controller Security for SAML auth based VPN Deployment¶

 - access to/from each of the deployed gateways for general communication/keep-alives.

-However, the exception to that rule is when Aviatrix SAML clients are used for user VPN access.
+However, the exception to that rule is when Aviatrix SAML authentication is used for user VPN access.
 In this case, the VPN user first contacts the Controller which then redirects user browser traffic to an IDP.
 This initial traffic runs on TCP port 443 and as vpn users are located in off site locations, the Controller TCP port 443 needs to open to all which may cause security concerns.

 - We assume you already know how to deploy Aviatrix solution, if you need help, check out this reference design.